tyh835/PyJam/README.md

 `jam list bucket <name>` - Lists all objects in an S3 bucket

-`jam setup bucket <name>` - Create and configure an S3 bucket for static site hosting, configures existing bucket if it has been created.
+`jam setup bucket <name>` - Create and configure an S3 bucket for static site hosting.
+Configures the bucket if it already exists.